Ruth St. Denis: Death and legacy

-A centennial salute was scheduled with the revival premiere of St. Denis' "Radha", commissioned by Countess Anastasia Thamakis of Greece.
-The program's director, Mino Nicolas, has been instrumental in the revival of these key solos.
-St. Denis was inducted into the National Museum of Dance's Mr. & Mrs. Cornelius Vanderbilt Whitney Hall of Fame in 1987.
+St. Denis was inducted into the National Museum of Dance's Mr. & Mrs. Cornelius Vanderbilt Whitney Hall of Fame in 1987, its first year.

-The global organization and activity, the Dances of Universal Peace, credits Ruth St. Denis for much of the inspiration behind its creation.
+The global organization Dances of Universal Peace were started by a student of St. Denis, Samuel L. Lewis.
 The Dances of Universal Peace organization subsequently published many of St. Denis's writings on spiritual dance and the mysticism of the body.